hanjingo/doc/SYSTEM_DESIGN/api_design.md

 ### API Integration

-The process of connection two or more software applications or processes using APIs is referred to as API integration.
+The process of connecting two or more software applications or processes using APIs is referred to as API integration.

 Benefits of API integration: